top of page

 What happens when you change how you breathe?

-When men start breathing differently, a few things happen consistently.
+When men start breathing differently, several things happen consistently.

-You can further intensify your breath, for example, by doing a breathing session.
+You can further intensify your breath by participating in a breathing session.

-This is not about losing control.
-It is about regaining it from the inside.
+This isn’t about losing control.
+It’s about regaining it from the inside.

-Yes, deeper breathing can bring up things you have not felt in a while.
-That is exactly why it works.
+Yes, deeper breathing can bring up feelings you haven’t experienced in a while.
+That’s exactly why it works.

 Avoidance takes energy.
 Presence releases it.